chadfurman/chadfurman.github.io/_posts/2018-8-5-How-GraphQL-Saved-My-Project.markdown

 ##### Enter GraphQL.

-Having done some research after a friend pointed me towards what-was-then-called-PostgraphQL-now-called-Postgraphile, I knew that I could quickly spin-up an interactively self-documenting API if all I did was build a robust Postgres schema complete with row-level security and role-based access control.
-I also knew that Relay Modern offered declarative data dependencies, that declarative data dependencies would cut my development time in half or more, and that I needed them in my life and in my project were I to be successful.
+Having done some research after a friend pointed me towards what-was-then-called-PostgraphQL-now-called-[Postgraphile](https://www.graphile.org/postgraphile/), I knew that I could quickly spin-up an interactively self-documenting API if all I did was build a robust Postgres schema complete with row-level security and role-based access control.
+I also knew that [Relay Modern](https://facebook.github.io/relay/) offered declarative data dependencies, that declarative data dependencies would cut my development time in half or more, and that I needed them in my life and in my project were I to be successful.

 If GraphQL is the raw ingredients, Postgraphile was the oven and Relay Modern was the delicious meal that was served on my golden web development platter.
-I now had a way to create pristine data layer complete with JWT-based authentication from my database and sprinkle some NodeJS schema extensions here or there like little candy sprinkles that make the thing sell.
+I now had a way to create pristine data layer complete with JWT-based authentication from my database and sprinkle some [NodeJS schema extensions](https://www.graphile.org/postgraphile/extending/) here or there for extra bursts of flavor to help the thing sell.

 ### Stop Talking About Food!
 How Did GraphQL Save The Project?